One-to-One Writing Consultations

-The free one-to-one consultation service offers all registered Durham University students the opportunity to discuss a piece of written work or specific difficulty relating to any aspect of your academic English language and literacy performance with an English Language Centre Advisor.
+The free one-to-one consultation service offers all registered Durham University students the opportunity to discuss a piece of written work or specific difficulty relating to any aspect of your academic English language and literacy performance with a DCAD Advisor.

 What can I expect from a consultation?

 You can meet with an Advisor on an individual basis and receive specific help and advice on your academic English language and literacy needs.
 Advisors will aim to give you support and advice which you can take away and implement in future work.

 You can request a consultation to discuss any of the following:

 - academic writing- planning an assignment, using sources effectively, critical approach, depth of analysis, text structure, argumentation

 - grammar and vocabulary

 - academic reading strategies

 - speaking and pronunciation

 Do I need to prepare anything for my consultation?